clinics

 After surgery

 At the time of activation, your Cochlear Implant audiologist will set up one or more listening programs for your child.
 This process is called “mapping”.
-For the first year after surgery, the child will need to be closely followed every 3 months.
+For the first year after surgery, the child will need to be closely followed every three months.
 These appointments will occur at BC Children’s Hospital.

 Follow-up appointments

-In addition to these appointments, participation in early intervention services is an essential part of the process of learning to hear with a cochlear implant.
 Early interventionists are qualified professionals with experience working with babies newly identified with hearing loss.
 They provide families with the information they need to help their child develop early communication (including listening, language, and speech).

 We encourage you to work with your early interventionists and cochlear implant audiologist to discover what communication approaches work best for your own baby and family however, it is important to have an emphasis on auditory training.